Table of contents

 Advice is a tricky area.

-The latter group is made up of those who think they can invest in a new area, such as property, without consulting independent experts.
+The latter group consists of those who believe they can invest in a new area, such as property, without consulting independent experts.

 4. They were never taught financial literacy as children

-When growing up, we are taught how to drive, to read and write, and how to compose a stand-out resume.
+When growing up, we are taught how to drive, read, write, and compose a standout resume.

 But how many of us were actually taught how to manage money?